httptoolkit/httptoolkit-website/src/posts/idempotency-keys.md

 ## Security Considerations

-Keys will be reused so if two random people send "foo" it might reuse it.
+Keys will be reused, so if two different client A and client B both send `Idempotency-Key: same-thing` it might reuse the client A response for client B...

 Idempotency keys should expire so cannot be reused for long, but it's something to think about.

-Firstly, if everyone is using UUIDv4 for Idempotency-Key's then it should be fairly hard to match somebody elses' key unless you're sniffing traffic, but it's something to think about.
+This can be mitigated by recommending clients use UUID's for their Idempotency-Key, which would make it pretty unlikely for multiple clients to clash on the same key unless somebody is sniffing traffic.

-You can get your auth middleware doing the job, or run security checks in the route before you check for idempotency keys, but however you go about it just make sure you can't steal responses by guessing a key.
+Thankfully generally your authentication logic should help solve the problem.
+If you register multiple middlewares you can make sure the auth is happening before the idempotency middleware, and if you run the code yourself in controllers/routes then just run the security checks before you check for idempotency keys.
+However you go about it, just make sure you can't steal responses by clashing/guessing/stealing a key.

 ## Source Code

-If you'd like to play with the example code, the source code is available [over here](https://github.com/philsturgeon/express-idempotency-key-demo).
+Give this a go for yourself to see if you can get the hang of using Idempotency Keys for real, and save your end-users and support staff the headache of unpicking mistakes.
+The source code is available [over here](https://github.com/philsturgeon/express-idempotency-key-demo) and you can clone it down to see how it works.

+There's many libraries similar to [express-idempotency](https://www.npmjs.com/package/express-idempotency) for other frameworks to make this easy elsewhere too.
+See what you can find, and if there's nothing for your framework consider knocking up an open-source library to help others out too.

+## Further Reading

+Simple idempotency key implementations like this can get you a long way very quickly, but if you have complex multi-step processes that mix up database interactions, calls to other APIs, emails, etc, then you might need [a more comprehensive implementation](https://medusajs.com/blog/idempotency-nodejs-express-open-source/) which tracks progress for each key.